 This approach saved 9 hours from the previous method.

-2)Again do the import process by firing the import parallely for four tables with four putty sessions at the same time.Follow the same process 1) but split the tables.
+2)Again do the import process by firing the import parallely for four tables with four putty sessions at the same time to parallelize the operation manually.Follow the same process 1) but split the tables.

 this approach reduced 30 mins from previous method.